 Ensure Personalized Services

 Just as how your services require differentiation for improved sales, it is important to serve a personalized experience to every customer.
-By leveraging the vast amount of data pertaining to customers available in multiple systems such as accounting, invoices, subscription, etc., CSPs need to offer customized packages, flexible currency, or payment options that are dependent on geographical or regional preferences, facilitate seamless changes in billing requirements on demand, and much more.
+By leveraging the vast amount of data pertaining to customers available in multiple systems such as accounting, invoices, subscription, etc., MSPs need to offer customized packages, flexible currency, or payment options that are dependent on geographical or regional preferences, facilitate seamless changes in billing requirements on demand, and much more.

-In short, CSPs need to be able to create a holistic view of their customers as well as their service offerings in one place.
+In short, MSPs need to be able to create a holistic view of their customers as well as their service offerings in one place.
 This allows them to mix and match quantities and serve the unique needs of customers from all kinds of markets.
 Delivering the best experience for customers is vital in the journey to generating more revenue from the business.
 Being able to leverage the entire ecosystem of Microsoft Cloud to build sizeable offerings tailor-made to customer demands is the key to achieving the feat.

 Automate Sales Operations and Processes